tudor-bodea/GCDProject/CODEBOOK.md

 #### 1. Inputs and Raw Data Sources
-The following inputs are used to create the tidy data set:
+The following inputs are used to create the intermediate, support data sets:

 **(i)** Data frame `f` of size 561 x 2 reads the features from the raw data set `./UCI HAR Dataset/features.txt`,